open-contracting/deploy/docs/develop/update/python.rst

 This will:

+-  Install the Apache service
 -  Install the uWSGI service
 -  Enable the :ref:`mod_proxy, mod_proxy_http and mod_proxy_uwsgi<apache-modules>` Apache modules
--  Restart the Apache service

 To make the Python app publicly accessible, :ref:`allow HTTP/HTTPS traffic<allow-http>`.